Insights / Blog / EDC

 - Implementation and validation costs

-- Ongoing licensing and per-patient fees
+- Ongoing per-patient or per-study fees

-Key Questions to Ask During EDC Vendor Evaluations
+Key Questions to Ask During Vendor Evaluations

 When speaking with EDC vendors, use these questions to guide your assessment: